Counseling, Educational Leadership, and School Psychology Department Staff

 Students receive extensive preparation in advanced counseling skills through practca and internship experiences.
 Students obtain internship placements in various clinical settings and work with a variety of client populations.
 Examples of internship settings include community mental health centers, adoption agencies, family service agencies, alternative education programs, psychiatric hospitals, children and adolescent residential programs, and other related social service agencies.

 How do I apply?
-Students interested in applying for the CGS- Advanced Counseling must submit all materials by March 1.
+Students interested in applying for the CGS- Advanced Counseling must submit all materials by March 1 or November 1.

 Application materials and information are available at http://www.ric.edu/FSEHD/graduate_requirements.php.